 According to Massachusetts law, every institution of higher education shall require all full-time and part-time students enrolled in at least 75% of a full-time academic program to participate in the university-sponsored health insurance plan, or in a health benefit plan with comparable qualifying coverage.
-All international students are required to purchase Suffolk student health insurance with the exception of international students enrolled in a qualifying Plan with a home in the United States.
-Upon registration all new and returning eligible students will be automatically charged and enrolled into, the Suffolk Student Health Insurance Plan (“SSHIP”) for coverage dates effective August 20- August 20. (or $1,456 for new/transfer students in Spring Semester for student coverage Jan 1-Aug 20).
+All international students are required to purchase Suffolk student health insurance with the exception of international students enrolled in a qualifying plan with a home office in the United States.
+Upon registration all new and returning eligible students will be automatically charged and enrolled into the Suffolk Student Health Insurance Plan (“SSHIP”) for coverage dates effective August 21, 2016- August 21, 2017 or for new/transfer students in Spring Semester for student coverage Jan 1, 2016-Aug 21, 2017.

 Every year students with alternative qualifying health insurance must waive SSHIP online by completing the following steps: